-With ample upkeep, your air conditioner will offer worry-free service for years.
-But, like any other machine in your house, it will eventually need to be upgraded.
-Knowing when to get a new one is essential to prevent pricey repairs, expensive utility bills and interrupted comfort.
+With proper upkeep, your air conditioner will offer worry-free cooling for a long time.
+But, like any other machine in your residence, it will eventually need to be replaced.
+Knowing when to install a new one is essential to prevent pricey repairs, costly energy bills and interruptions to your comfort.

 When it includes being cool and your residence’s energy efficiency, our Titan Heating & Air Conditioning pros have your best interests at heart.
-There’s a lot that goes into deciding when your air conditioner should be replaced.
-Here are a couple of points you should consider when you’re thinking about upgrading your 15-year-old air conditioner.
+There’s a lot that goes into deciding when your air conditioner needs to be replaced.
+Here are several points you should consider when you’re thinking about updating your 15-year-old air conditioner.

 Age

-Typically, the Department of Energy says most air conditioners work for 15–20 years.
-If yours is 15 years old, it’s well past the center point.
-It’s wise to start preparing for air conditioning installation before it wears out so you aren’t sweating while you’re waiting for installation.
+Typically, the Department of Energy says the majority of air conditioners run for 15–20 years.
+If yours is 15 years old, it’s well past the midpoint.
+It’s recommended to begin preparing for air conditioning installation before it wears out so you aren’t roasting while you’re waiting for a new one.

-How trustworthy is your air conditioner?
-Does it cool dependably, even on the warmest days?
-Or is it frequently malfunctioning?
-When your air conditioner is less dependable it’s time to begin considering getting an updated one.
+How reliable is your air conditioner?
+Does it cool reliably, even on the warmest days?
+Or is it regularly malfunctioning?
+When your air conditioner starts becoming less reliable it’s time to begin thinking about getting an updated one.

 Repair Costs

-Over your air conditioner’s life cycle, it’s expected for it to need a few small repairs.
-But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just replace it.
+Over your air conditioner’s lifetime, it’s expected for it to need a few small repairs.
+But if your air conditioner repair cost is more than half the price of a new air conditioner, it’s recommended to just install a new one.

 Energy Efficiency

-Every air conditioner has a SEER rating, which measures how well it expends electricity to make cold air.
-If your air conditioner was installed in 2006, it will be at minimum 13 SEER per federal mandates.
+Every air conditioner comes with a SEER rating, which measures how proficiently it consumes electricity to create cold air.
+If your air conditioner was installed in 2006, it will be at least 13 SEER according to federal guidelines.
 However, your air conditioner becomes less efficient as it wears out.

-As of now, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
-Air conditioners with greater SEER ratings are usually costlier but could pay for themselves over the years through increased energy savings.
-And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for additional rebates.
+Today, 15–18 SEER is a popular range, but efficiency can go as high as the mid-20s.
+Air conditioners with bigger SEER ratings are usually costlier but could pay for themselves over their life span through more energy savings.
+And installing an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for added rebates.

 Comfort

-Are you comfy when your air conditioner is on?
-Or are you often dialing down the temperature to stay cool?
-An old air conditioner may struggle to keep your house comfy due to reduced efficiency.
-An updated air conditioner, particularly a variable-speed air conditioner, can reduce high humidity and hot and cold spots.
+Are you comfy when your air conditioner is working?
+Or are you often dialing down the temperature to remain cool?
+An aging air conditioner might have problems keeping your house comfy due to decreased efficiency.
+A modern air conditioner, particularly a variable-speed air conditioner, can lower high humidity and hot and cold spots.
 Instead of operating at full speed all the time, these air conditioners operate at multiple speeds to adjust your comfort.

 Noise

 Your air conditioner should deliver cooling you can feel, not hear.
-If noise is annoying you, ask us about getting a variable-speed air conditioner.
-Many of these air conditioners run at a sound level that’s like a regular conversation.
+If noise is a concern, call us about getting a variable-speed air conditioner.
+Many of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Getting a smart thermostat is a wise way to maximize your energy efficiency, with very little effort needed from you.
-And, depending on the rebates offered by your utility company, you may be able to get a free smart thermostat or get one for very little.
-Many of these thermostats can adjust to your temperature preferences and then make an energy-efficient schedule to match.
-They also know when you’re at home or out and about and alter temperatures as necessary.
+Installing a smart thermostat is a good method to maximize your energy efficiency, with not much effort needed from you.
+And, depending on the rebates provided by your utility company, you might be able to get a free smart thermostat or get one for a greatly reduced price.
+Many of these thermostats can pick up on your temperature preferences and then develop an energy-efficient schedule to match.
+They also know when you’re at home or out and about and adjust settings as necessary.

 If you use an older air conditioner, a smart thermostat might not work with it.
-Installing a new air conditioner is a smart method to ensure smart thermostat compatibility.
+Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it potentially runs on Freon®.
-Also referred to as R-22 refrigerant, Freon is no longer being made because of its negative effects on the ozone layer.
-You can see if your air conditioner uses R-22 by reviewing the sticker on the outside unit, which will list the refrigerant type.
+Also called R-22 refrigerant, Freon is no longer being produced because of its negative effects on the ozone layer.
+You can see if your air conditioner has R-22 by looking at the sticker on the outside unit, which will include the refrigerant style.

-If your air conditioner is operating fine, you can keep on using it.
-However, if it ever has a refrigerant leak, repairing the problem will be expensive.
-That’s because Freon is only available in limited, recycled amounts.
+If your air conditioner is working fine, you can keep on using it.
+However, if it ever has a refrigerant leak, solving the problem will be costly.
+That’s because Freon is only available in reduced, recycled amounts.

-If you’re still debating whether you should replace your 15-year-old air conditioner soon, consider this.
-The Department of Energy says doing air conditioning replacement for a 10-year-old model can provide 25–40% in energy savings!
-And those savings can really accumulate as time passes.
+If you’re still debating whether you should replace your 15-year-old air conditioner now, think about this.
+The Department of Energy says doing air conditioning replacement for a 10-year-old model can lead to 25–40% in energy savings!
+And those savings can really build up as time goes by.

 We realize that air conditioner cost is your top question.
 That’s why collaborating with Titan Heating & Air Conditioning for air conditioning installation in Central Point and surrounding areas is simple and affordable.
-Our technicians will help you select the right solution for your needs and then go over all the possibilities.
-These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.
+Our techs will help you choose the right option for your needs and then discuss all the possibilities.
+These include special offers to help you save more and financing for qualified customers to make your new air conditioner work with your budget.